Macrotellect/BrainLinkDualParser_HeartRate/README.md

 Associated with high level mental cognition and performance.
 Sometime accompanied with extreme emotions such as ecstasy, hyper excitement, or sorrow.
 ## Heart rate
 Heart rate usually refers to the number of heartbeats per minuteThe heart of a healthy adult beats 60-100 times per minute.
+## Heart rate variability
+This SDK provides the RR interval values needed to calculate HRV.
+Heart rate usually refers to the number of heartbeats per minute, while the RR interval refers to the time distance between two consecutive R-wave peaks on an electrocardiogram (ECG).
+Both heart rate and HRV can be measured through RR intervals.
+Each RR interval is measured in milliseconds.
+**Output rate:** The RR intervals are output once per second.
+Each output is an array, which may contain 2 to 3 RR interval data points.
+**Why only provide RR values instead of directly outputting HRV? ** This is because HRV algorithms can range from short-term to long-term, even up to 24 hours.
+Developers need to calculate HRV based on their own customers' requirements. https://www.kubios.com/blog/hrv-analysis-methods/
+## Forehead temperature
+Forehead temperature: This is the temperature of user's forehead.
+The normal body temperature of the human body is between 36～37℃.
+Fever is 37.1℃.
+Low fever is between 37.3-38℃.
+High fever is between 38.1-40℃.
+Above 40°C, life is in danger at any time.
+## Gyroscope
+**Gyroscope Activation
+**1. Do not turn on the brainwave module first.
+2. Assemble the brainwave module onto the headband.
+3. After placing the brainwave module **horizontally**, press and hold the power button to turn it on.
+Pitch: The movement when nodding or raising the head backward.
+Yaw: The rotation angle when shaking the head around the vertical axis.
+Roll: The rotation angle when rotating the head side way to the right or left.
+## Signal
+Its value ranges from 0 to 100.
+A value of 100 indicates that the electrodes are in contact with the user's skin properly.
+## Battery
+Its value ranges from 0 to 100.
+The device should be charged as soon as possible when the battery level drops below 20.
+Severe battery depletion can lead to an increased packet loss rate in data transmission.

 # 2.Start to use this SDK, BrainLinkDualParser